SAUCES 0 comments

 Directions

 • Over medium high heat, heat oil in a 4 qt stock pot (larger if you plan on adding meatballs into sauce later) until shimmering.
 Add onions, garlic, 1/4 tsp Kosher salt, and stir.
 Reduce heat to medium.
 Sauté onions and garlic, stirring occasionally, until softened and slightly browned at edges, about 10 minutes.
+Add tomato paste and stir into onions.
+Cook until tomato paste is slightly caramelized.

 • Simmer sauce, with the lid on, but slightly tilted, for at least one hour and up to 4.
 Stir occasionally to endure that sauce doesn’t stick to bottom of pot.